-For more than forty years, our schools have stood for academic and spiritual excellence and have been a ministry of Arbor Road Church.
+Since 1978, our school has stood for academic and spiritual excellence and has been a ministry of Arbor Road Church.
 Our preschool was established in 1978, our elementary school in 1979, our middle school in 2003, and our homeschool academy in 2010.